Trace .NET applications with PerfCollect

 Note

-If you are in a container environment, your container needs to have SYS_ADMIN capability.
+If you're capturing from inside a container, your container must have the appropriate capabilities.
+The minimal required capabilities are PERFMON and SYS_PTRACE.
+If the capture fails with the minimal set, add the SYS_ADMIN capability to the container.
 For more information on tracing applications inside containers using PerfCollect, see Collect diagnostics in containers.

 1. Download perfcollect.